clemsys/dltt/README.md

 The file `Compute.agda` contains the basic setup based on Cubical Agda's finite multisets and defines productions trivially inside an `abstract` block.
-The file `Model.agda` contains a theoretically more faithful implementation of the theory as it does not trivialise any structure, but leads to stuck computations as it requires postulates.
+The file `Free.agda` contains a theoretically more faithful implementation of the theory as it does not trivialise any structure, but leads to stuck computations as it requires postulates.

 The file `Deriv.agda` contains crucial constructions, e.g., function introduction and elimination principles.
-It works with either importing `Compute.agda` or `Model.agda`.
+It works with either importing `Compute.agda` or `Free.agda`.

-The other files contain example constructions in the theory.
+The other files contain example constructions in the theory, notably:
+- linear function composition and currying in `Functions.agda`
+- list recursor and mapping function in `List.agda`